8 Predictions For The Future Of The Tech Industry

 I still believe heavily in distributed ledger technology and the democratisation that comes with it, but I believe that we are in a similar era to the dot com boom, and the real winners are yet to reveal themselves.

-Some countries will effectively remove themselves from the Internet as we know it
+Some countries will remove themselves from the Internet

 Moving away from Web3 for a second here, but a disturbing trend has started to become apparent in the world recently.
 More and more countries trying to eliminate the openness of the internet, offering their citizens a more restricted and censored set of services.